kingparra/hpfp/08_-_recursion/notes.rst

     Paragraph 1,
     Sentence 1.

-Here is the pattern of recursion: **When a structure contains progressively smaller instances of itself, then it is recursive.**
-The recursive programming techniques discussed in this book are only particular uses of this general pattern.
+Here is the pattern of recursion: **When a structure contains progressively smaller instances of itself, then it is recursive.** The recursive programming techniques discussed in this book are only particular uses of this general pattern.
+Recursive calls in programming are interesting because they combine data flow, control flow, and logical inference into the same mechanism.

-One place recursion is often employed are function definitions.
-So, how do you recognize a recursive function?
-Well, if a function calls itself within its definition, then it's recursive.

 .. !etymology recursion {{{